-The museum is hosted in wonderful restored building complex in the center of Monastiraki.
+The museum is hosted in a wonderfully restored building complex in the center of Monastiraki.
 Apart from the exhibition, the museum has a Smart Playroom where visitors can play, learn and have fun with dilemma games, wooden puzzles and mind games.
 It also has a Smart Shop where you could buy dilemma games, educational toys, T-shirts, posters and many more things.
-Usually on weekends there is a queue outside the museum but they are very well organised and you won’ t have to wait long.
+Usually, on weekends there is a queue outside the museum but they are very well organised and you won’t have to wait long.

 Museum of Illusions : Ermou Street 119 (entrance Astiggos 12) Monastiraki – Athens.
 Open : Monday to Sunday / 10:00 – 22:00.
 Tickets : Adults: 9€, Children (5 – 18): 6€, Children up to 5 years old: Free entrance, Family Ticket: 23€, Students: 7.
 For more information visit the official site of the museum.

 The museum is hosted in a restored art nouveau building in Kolonaki, very close to Syntagma Square.
-It also has a small shop with books and objects related to the excibits and a small a recreation room where the younger visitors could play with replicas of ancient Greek board games.
+It also has a small shop with books and objects related to the exhibits and a small recreation room where the younger visitors could play with replicas of ancient Greek board games.

 Both museums will take you by surprise with their originality.
 If you live in Athens or you are visiting Athens, they will offer you a highly creative time, as they are very entertaining and educational.